jayanthra/JSTopics/docs/guide/ratelimiting.md

 # Debounce and throttle

-Debounce and throttle are two rate limit techniques use to limit the number of times a function is called over a period of time
+Debounce and throttle are two rate limiting techniques used to limit the number of times a function is called over a period of time

 ## Debounce

-Only trigger event when difference between two actions greater than set time
+Function is called only when time difference between two actions greater than set time

 ``` js
     let debounce = function (fn, delay) {